lab1092/blender-manual_ja/manual/render/camera/introduction.rst

 Mist
    Toggles viewing of the mist limits on and off.
    The limits are shown as two connected white dots on the camera line of sight.
-   The mist limits and other options are set in the :guilabel:`World` panel, in the :doc:`Mist section </world/mist>`.
+   The mist limits and other options are set in the *World* panel, in the :doc:`Mist section </world/mist>`.